noyhrynban/noyhrynban.github.io/_pages/photo.md

     caption: "Photo credit: **Scott Harper**"
 ---

-I bought my first DSLR camera in 2013 and it's been my main hobby since.
-I've been paid for some work but I mostly do it because I love it.
-Everyone should have a hobby that develops some skill.
+I bought my [first DSLR camera](https://en.wikipedia.org/wiki/Nikon_D3200){:target="_blank"} in 2013 and digital photography has been my main hobby ever since.
+I've been paid for some work but I mostly do it for the fun and the challenge.
+I think everyone should have a hobby that challenges them.

-The place to see some of my favorite shots is on [Instagram](https://instagram.com/noyhrynban).
+Some of my favorite shots get put on [Instagram](https://instagram.com/noyhrynban){:target="_blank"}.